poiyomi/PoiyomiDocs/docs/shading/matcap.md

 Blends the Matcap with the base color by looking at each channel's color information and multiplies the inverse of the blend and base color.
 This results in always a lighter color, although areas with black leaves the color unchanged and white will produce white.

-This is in a similar way to how Adobe Photoshop does it.
+This is in a similar way to how various Photo Editing programs does it, such as Photoshop.

 ### Unlit Add